Transit in Cambridge

 Bus Stop Design

-- Cambridge's design standard is to use curb extensions for bus stops so that buses pull over in the travel lane against the bus stop.
-This is preferred to "bus bays" where buses must pull into a location against the sidewalk.
-The problems with "bus bays" include: they are often blocked by cars, it is difficult for the driver to get both front and rear doors flush with the sidewalk, and they cause delays in the bus getting back into traffic.
+Cambridge's standard for bus stops is to extend the curb from the sidewalk to the edge of the travel lane to have buses stop in the travel lane at the bus stop.
+This is the standard for most new bus stops that the City is construction.
+The City and bus operators prefer a curb extension bus stop over "bus bays" where buses must pull into a location against the sidewalk off the travel lane.
+Problems with "bus bays" include: being blocked by cars, difficult for the bus driver to get both front and rear doors even with the sidewalk, and delays for buses getting back into traffic.

 The City is engaged in a number of studies and projects related to transit within Cambridge and the greater region.

 Click here to sign-up for the Transit Bulletin newsletter with Transit Advisory Committee meeting notices, transit news, events, and actions that the public can take to support transit.